ilastik/webilastik/README.md

 The base `Applet` class contains some `__init__` logic that **must run after all local slots have been defined**.
 The easiest way to achieve that is to make sure custom applets call `super().__init__()` as the **last step** of their construction.

+Applets are constructed already connected to all of its upstream applets and cannot disconnect from them throughout their lifetimes.

 ### Slots  - applet "live properties" (experimental)

 Applets declare their observable properties using a subclass of `Slot`.